Postpartum Coverage – Medicaid and CHIP Extension

 The U.S. Department of Health and Human Services (HHS) has announced that New York has extended comprehensive coverage after pregnancy through Medicaid and the Children’s Health Insurance Program (CHIP) for 12 months.
 This extension of coverage is part of the CMS Maternity Care Action Plan, which aligns with the Biden-Harris Administration’s Maternal Health Blueprint, aimed at improving maternal health, particularly in underserved communities.
 With this development, New York becomes the 35th state approved for extended postpartum coverage, made possible by President Biden’s American Rescue Plan (ARP) and made permanent by the Consolidated Appropriations Act, 2023 (CAA, 2023).

 The extension of coverage in New York will make approximately 26,000 more people eligible for Medicaid for an entire year after pregnancy.
 Medicaid currently covers 41% of all births in the United States and over half of all children.
 With New York’s approval, an estimated 509,000 Americans in 35 states and the District of Columbia can now access extended postpartum coverage.
-If all states adopt this option, up to 720,000 people nationwide could be guaranteed Medicaid and CHIP coverage for 12 months after pregnancy.
+People nationwide could be guaranteed Medicaid and CHIP coverage for 12 months after pregnancy.

 Biden-Harris Administration's Maternal Health Blueprint of Postpartum coverage in Medicaid and CHIP extension